IARCbioinfo/SBG-CGC_course2018/README.md

 A [gitter channel](https://gitter.im/IARCbioinfo/SBG-CGC_course2018) is open for the course.
 This will allow participants to discuss on their projects but also to ask any question regarding the course.

+## IARC project presentation

+We presented the scientific projects conducted during the last day of the course at the IARC omics discussion (april 6th 2018).
+Slides are hosted [here](omics_presentations/CGC_course_omics_presentation.pdf)

 ## Laptop setup

 Laptops use Ubuntu 16.04.